 Blockchain has caught the attention of one and all in the digital world.
 Its decentralized and distributed approach has demonstrated the potential to transform the traditional functioning of various industrial sectors.
-Blockchain also holds great potential to revolutionize the realm of video streaming services.
+Another one that holds great potential to be revolutionized is the realm of blockchain-based video streaming development.

 Currently, new-age video streaming platforms like Netflix, Amazon Prime, Twitch, etc. have a large market share.
 With their live video streaming services, they provide enhanced and enriched user experiences.
 Users have these live video streaming channels easily available at their fingertips, on their smartphone.
 Indeed, watching live videos, including educational sessions, webinars, movies, and music online has become a default.

 Now, technology enthusiasts are exploring ways to combine these two domains.
 Significantly, developing blockchain based video streaming platforms can change the realm of live streaming, altogether.